FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 ## Debugging the extension

 With the gradle goal `run` and the additional flag `--debug-jvm`, the extension can be debugged while running within the example launcher (or any other launcher).
-A configuration file can be provided by creating a file named _dataspaceconnector-configuration.properties_ in the same folder as the _build.gradle.kts_ file of the launcher (e.g., _./example/dataspaceconnector-configuration.properties_).
+In IntelliJ IDEA, the debug jvm flag can be ommited.
+The built-in gradle can be used to directly attach to the process.
+A configuration file can be provided by creating a file named
+_dataspaceconnector-configuration.properties_ in the same folder as the _build.gradle.kts_ file of the launcher (e.g., _./example/dataspaceconnector-configuration.properties_).
 After executing the gradle run goal, attach to the debugger with your IDE.
 The following snippet is an example _launch.json_ file to attach to a debugger in vscode running on port